Sehun

 Oh Se-hun (born April 12, 1994), known mononymously as Sehun, is a South Korean rapper, singer, songwriter, actor and dancer.
 He is a member of the South Korean-Chinese boy band Exo and its sub-unit Exo-SC.
 Apart from his group's activities, Sehun has also starred in various films and television dramas such as Dokgo Rewind (2018), Secret Queen Makers (2018), The Pirates: The Last Royal Treasure (2022), and All That We Loved (2023).

 Early life

-Oh Se-hun was born in Jungnang District, Seoul, South Korea on April 12, 1994.
+Oh Se-hun was born in the Jungnang District of Seoul, South Korea on April 12, 1994.
 He graduated from the School of Performing Arts Seoul in February 2013.
 He has an older brother.

 Career

 Sehun was first scouted by an SM Entertainment casting agent at 12 years old while he was out having lunch with friends, he was eventually cast into SM Entertainment in 2008.
 He went through four auditions in two years.
 On January 10, 2012, Sehun became the fifth Exo member to be officially introduced to the public.
 The group made their debut with the extended play Mama in April.

 In February 2016, Sehun received a Weibo Star Award as voted by users of the Chinese social networking site Sina Weibo at the 5th Gaon Chart K-Pop Awards.
 In March, Sehun was cast as the male lead in the upcoming Korean-Chinese film Catman, which was supposed to be released in 2018.
 In July, Sehun was announced to be starring as the male lead in the upcoming Korean-Chinese web drama Dear Archimedes, which was supposed to began airing in 2019.